Rohan758/Blended-FDM/README.md

 **Final Object Visualization:**

 Matplotlib Sliced View: Renders a 3D view of the final cube built from thin, stacked layers, each colored according to the programmed gradient.

-PyVista Solid Mesh View: A standalone script (visualize_gradient.py) that loads a 3D mesh (e.g., .stl) and applies a smooth colormap to its surface based on Z-height, simulating the final blended gradient.